NASA says more science and less stigma are needed to understand UFOs

 The 16-member panel noted that artificial intelligence and machine learning are essential for identifying rare occurrences, including UFOs.

-NASA recently appointed a director for UFO research, but is not divulging the identity to protect them from the kind of threats and harassment faced by the panel members during the study.
+NASA recently appointed a director of UAP research, but refused to divulge his identity at Thursday morning’s news conference in hopes of avoiding the threats and harassment faced by panel members during the study.

-“That’s in part why we are not splashing the name of our new director out there because science needs to be free.
-Science needs to undergo a real and rigorous and rational process, and you need the freedom of thought to be able to do that,” said Dan Evans, NASA’s liaison with the panel.
+Eight hours later, however, NASA said it’s Mark McInerney, who previously served as a liaison on the subject of UAPs between the space agency and the Defense Department.
+He’s also worked with the National Oceanic and Atmospheric Administration and the National Hurricane Center.

 Officials said there are so few high-quality observations that no scientific conclusions can be drawn.
 Most events can be attributed to planes, drones, balloons or weather conditions, said panel chairman David Spergel, president of the Simons Foundation, a scientific research group.